daimonie/airflow-dbt-training/presentation/day_three.md

   ON p.region = r.region
 ```

-But what if we have:
-* Millions of housing prices?
-* Daily updates to process?
+But what if we have millions of housing prices? daily updates to process?
+Limited processing time or budget?
-* Limited processing time?

 Enter: **Incremental Models**